Anxiety: A Users Guide

 This is where psychotherapy comes in.
 Psychotherapy is an intervention that works right on the edge of your comfort zone, by helping you learn skills, tools, and new experiences that limit avoidance and ultimately help reduce anxiety over time for the long-term.
 Some forms of cognitive therapy do this by targeting the thoughts and stories you tell yourself about anxiety.
 Other forms of psychotherapy--such as exposure therapy--focus on helping you sit with and overcome those situations, objects, people, or things that make you anxious.

 Not because those things are necessarily anxiety provoking in and of themselves, but because therapy exposes you to the internal states and feelings associated with those objects that feel intolerable.
-Other acceptance-based and psychodynamic therapies emphasize coming to know yourself, and in turn, understand and accept those parts of you that feel scary, unknown, shameful, unpredictable, or that make us fear that others will reject us.
+Other therapies emphasize coming to know yourself, and in turn, understand and accept those parts of you that feel scary, unknown, shameful, unpredictable, or that make us fear that others will reject us.
 By expanding the range of your comfort zone, and increasing the window of tolerance, psychotherapy expands your range of freedom.

 Different therapists and therapy approaches move and operate at different speeds.
 Different interventions seem to be helpful, sometimes even in combination.
 In looking for help, you need to find a therapist and a therapy that works for you.

 It's important to find a therapist you feel comfortable with, but more importantly, one that you are comfortable with helping you be uncomfortable.
 As with spicy food, so too with change--it needs to be within your own window of tolerance.
 Not too little.

 Not too much.